gentlecode1/flights-app/README.md

 SOLUTION

-To deploy the end-to-end solution (backend and frontend):

 Backend: The solution is containerized using Docker.
 It includes a docker-compose file that sets up the MongoDB database and the Node.js project with Express for API implementation.
 To start this part, navigate to the directory where the docker-compose file is located and execute the command "docker-compose up -d."
+It includes a postman collection in the root directory.

 Frontend: The Angular solution is deployed by navigating to the Angular project directory and running the command "ng serve" (ensure that port 4200 is available).

-To run the JavaScript test for the backend, navigate to the corresponding directory and execute the command "npm run test."
+Javascript: To run the JavaScript test for the backend, navigate to the corresponding directory and execute the command "npm run test."